 Overview

 Dive Deep.
-The Department of Art boasts multiple spaces throughout campus in which to showcase the exceptional creative work of our students, our faculty, and accomplished outside artists.
-Multiple exhibit spaces allow the Vanderbilt community—and beyond—to powerfully share the experience of visual art in all its formats, media, and expressions.
+The Department of Art boasts multiple spaces through the EBI Studio Arts Center in which to showcase the exceptional creative work of our students, our faculty, staff, and accomplished outside artists.
+These spaces allow the Vanderbilt community—and beyond—to powerfully share the experience of visual art in all its formats, media, and expressions.

 Faculty Highlights